obsidianmd/obsidian-help/en/Import notes/Import from Bear.md

 ---
 permalink: bear
 ---
-Obsidian allows you to easily migrate your notes from Bear using the official [[Importer|Importer plugin]].
+Obsidian allows you to easily migrate your notes from Bear using the [[Importer|Importer plugin]].

 ## Export your data from Bear